skip to main content

 Absences and Make-Up Credit:

-Students must wear active/athletic clothing and shoes appropriate for the weather each class session.
-The majority of PE is conducted outside, students should dress to comfortably be active outdoors.
+Students must wear active/athletic clothing and shoes each class session.
+The majority of PE is conducted outside; students should dress to comfortably be active outdoors during all seasons.
 Students should also be prepared to participate in indoor activity for days when we stay in the gym.
-Each day students should plan for a full class of vigorous physical activity, this means students should be ready to sweat and get dirty.
+Each day students should plan for a full class of vigorous physical activity; this means students should be ready to sweat and get dirty.
 For the sake of hygiene and classroom odor, designated clothing for PE is recommended, regardless of whether or not a student's outfit for the day would comply with PE requirements.
+Students are not graded on whether or not they "dress out," but they are graded on whether or not they are able to fully participate.
+If a student's attire does not inhibit their participation it will not effect their grade.
+Clothing or shoes that risk damaging facilities, like the gym floor, are not permitted.
 All clothing must adhere to the school dress code.

 • T-Shirt or athletic shirt.